onhalfway/weijiacheng/docs/contents/wjch/en/headway/pre-intermediate/hw4e-pre-intermediate-sb.md

 before going to bed and lots of fish and chips

-tape script 4.6 articles my grandfather was a shopkeeper he lived in the north of England he had a fish and chip shop in an old village
+tapescript 4.6 articles my grandfather was a shopkeeper he lived in the north of England he had a fish and chip shop in an old village